ENGAGING CONVERSATIONS

 The Creative High Inspiration Series is for…

-- People in recovery from addiction who want to find their creative voice and access the power of the arts
+• People in recovery from addiction who want to find their creative voice and access the power of the arts

-- Artists in recovery who want to connect with like-minded souls and continue thriving in art and life
+• Artists in recovery who want to connect with like-minded souls and continue thriving in art and life

-- Creatives who are struggling with their addictive behaviors and seeking inspiration to move into recovery
+• Creatives who are struggling with their addictive behaviors and seeking inspiration to move into recovery

-- Mental health professionals, educators, and anyone who wants to increase their knowledge on the topic of addiction and recovery from a creative lens
+• Mental health professionals, educators, and anyone who wants to increase their knowledge on the topic of addiction and recovery from a creative lens

-Reserve your place in this powerful community!
+Reserve your place in this powerful community:

-Get Access = $25
+Get Access – $25

-Get Access + Donation = $75
+Get Access + Donate – $75

-Get Access + Donation = $125
+Get Access + Donate – $125

-Donations from this series will provide funds to complete The Creative High, a documentary film about creativity in recovery, which is in the final stage of post-production.
+This series is inspired by The Creative High documentary film, which is in the final stage of post-production.

 5% of the proceeds will go to Hip Hop for Change (www.hiphopforchange.org/)